4ngryR4v3n/fluffy-fiesta/Documentation/OS Setup/Kali.md

 # Kali Linux Setup Documentation

-## Description

-This documentation outlines the steps necessary to build and install a customized Kali Linux image.

-**NOTE:** This guide is intended for personal use and may result in an undesired configuration.
-Any section marked with "⌥" is optional and can be configured to your liking.

 ## Contents

+- Description
 - Setting up a live-build system
-  - dd
-    - ⌥
 - Configuring live-build
+  - Configuring the package list
 - Building the image
-- Back up the live-build configuration
+- Saving the image
+  - Configuring ssh for host-guest communication
+  - Transferring the image to the host machine via scp

+## Description

+This documentation outlines the steps necessary to build and install a customized Kali Linux image.

+**NOTE:** This guide is intended for personal use and may result in an undesired configuration.

 ### Setting up a Kali live-build system